canonical/ubuntu.com/templates/kubernetes/docs/upgrade-notes.md

 ### To migrate to containerd

-If you intend to switch to containerd, it’s recommended that you first add some temporary extra worker units.
+If you intend to switch to containerd, it's recommended that you first add some temporary extra worker units.
 While not strictly necessary, skipping this step will result in some cluster down time.
 Adding temporary additional workers provides a place for keeping pods running while new workers are brought online.
 The temporary workers can then be removed as the pods are migrated to the new workers.
 The rest of these instructions assume that you have deployed temporary workers.